 Cannabis could be an alternative medication for your monthly menstrual severe period symptoms.
 This is because cannabis is a natural herb that works with the endocannabinoid system found in all humans.

 The cannabis plant contains cannabinoids.
-These cannabinoids are chemical compounds that are also found within our bodies endocannabinoid system (ECS).
+These cannabinoids are chemical compounds that are also found in our bodies endocannabinoid system (ECS).
 There are two cannabinoids in particular that contain healing and medicinal properties.
 These are CBD and THC.
 Cannabinoids in the marijuana plant work with receptors CB1 and CB2 in the endocannabinoid system.
 When these interact they help balance and regulate our bodies immune system, central nervous system, mood and more.

 The use of cannabis to control serious symptoms during the period has a fascinating History.
 Historical artifacts show that women as far back as 2000 B.C. used hemp to manage their menstrual difficulties, history shows that even Queen Victoria used Cannabis to relieve the pain.